bhboyle/ESP32_Light_Switch/README.md

 ## Todo
 1. ~~Finalize the hardware design and order boards and parts for testing.~~ **Boards have been ordered**
 2. ~~Define the software requirements~~ **Done (at least for now)**
-3. Complete the software for the ESP32-S3 ** This is alsmost done **
+3. Complete the software for the ESP32-S3 ** This is almost done **
-4. Design the enclosure in Fusion 360 **I will not start this until I have the boards in hand and can measure them in the reasl world**
+4. Design the enclosure in Fusion 360 **I will not start this until I have the boards in hand and can measure them in the real world**
-5. Print and test the enclosure
+5. Print and test the enclosure.
+I have ordered some PETG to print the initial housings from.
+I hope it has the characteristics I am looking for.

 ## Features to add
 1. ~~Over the Air updates~~ ** added using the [ElegantOTA lib](https://github.com/ayushsharma82/ElegantOTA). **Tested and working**